 Tourists will find that the predominant and official language spoken is Spanish.
-But with the strong influence from Caribbean culture on the East Coast and the indigenous tribes, you may hear a variety of languages.
+But with the strong influence of Caribbean culture on the East Coast and the indigenous tribes, you may hear a variety of languages.
 While it is rare to hear indigenous languages spoken, a type of Jamaican patois is spoken on the Caribbean coast and it is a creole-based language.

-While Latin and Caribbean culture dominate the country, Costa Rica is diverse and does have a thriving immigrant population.
+While Latin and Caribbean cultures dominate the country, Costa Rica is diverse and does have a thriving immigrant population.
 Small immigrant communities, mostly from Asia, can be found throughout the country.
 These immigrant groups often bring their own culture and language, which makes Costa Rica a diverse home.

 Before you can explore Costa Rica, you will have to obtain your tourist visa.
-Costa Rica requires that you have a valid passport for easy entry.
+The country requires that you have a valid passport for easy entry.
 While Costa Rica officially states that your passport needs to be valid for one day past your departure date, you should be aware that many airlines will require that your passport is valid for 3 months after your date of departure.

 For their tourist visas, Costa Rica has four groups of countries that each have a different visa requirement.
 If you are traveling from the United States, you are part of Group One and do not need to pre-apply for a tourist visa.
-For US citizens to enter Costa Rica, they will need a valid passport and have proof of a return ticket.
+For US citizens to enter Costa Rica, they will need a valid passport and proof of a return ticket.

 The tourist visa is valid for a full 90 days.
 Your return ticket must have a date of departure that is less than or exactly 90 days from your date of entry.
-Tourists can enter the country from the Nicaraguan or Panama border or fly into any airport and receive their tourist visa upon the conditions listed above.
+Tourists can enter the country from the Nicaraguan or Panama border or fly into any airport and receive their tourist visas upon the conditions listed above.

 Tourists should also be aware that there is a departure tax that must be paid before you leave the country.
 If you are traveling by a professional airline, the departure tax should be included in your airline fees.
-However, in the rare chance that it is not, you will have to pay the tax before you check-in for your flight.
+However, in the rare chance that it is not, you will have to pay the tax before you check in for your flight.

-If you are traveling by land to Costa Rica and crossing from either Nicaragua or Panama, the exit tax will be $9 US dollars.
+If you are traveling by land to Costa Rica and crossing from either Nicaragua or Panama, the exit tax will be around $10 US dollars.
 Again, there should be an official place where you can pay and get a receipt for your payment as proof to ensure that you will be allowed to leave the country.

 A nature lover’s paradise, many people are eager to explore the rich biodiversity of Costa Rica, but it is important to consider your spending budget when you are planning your trip.
-With the country thriving off of tourism, the cost of visiting Costa Rica may not be as affordable as you would think for a Central American country.
+With the country thriving on tourism, the cost of visiting Costa Rica may not be as affordable as you would think for a Central American country.

 The plane ticket, accommodations, and transportation will be the three largest expenses of your trip.
 If you are traveling from the United States from Los Angeles, you should expect to pay anywhere from $300 to $1300 US dollars for a plane ticket.
 The $1,000-dollar price difference is based on when you plan your trip and how far in advance you book the ticket.

 The tourist season correlates to the dry season in Costa Rica, which makes December to April the most popular months to travel to the country.
 You will find that tickets are more expensive during these times because of the increase in tourism.
-In the off season, you may find plane tickets for as low as $300 US dollars.
+In the off-season, you may find plane tickets for as low as $300 US dollars.
 If you book your plane ticket further in advance, you can also save more money.

-Once you have booked a plane ticket, finding accommodation can be difficult because there are many options that range in prices.
-The most affordable accommodation options would be to stay in a hostel, which is a popular choice for backpackers.
+Once you have booked a plane ticket, finding accommodation can be difficult because there are many options that range in price.
+The most affordable accommodation option would be to stay in a hostel, which is a popular choice for backpackers.
 Most Costa Rican hostels will cost about $30 US dollars per night, per person.

-For an apartment, you can find listings for as low as $35 US dollars per night and for houses, there may be prices for about $300 US dollars per night.
-However, the location of the Airbnb and the size will affect the cost per night.
+For an apartment, you can find listings for as low as $35 US dollars per night, and for houses, there may be prices of about $300 US dollars per night.
+However, the location of Airbnb and the size will affect the cost per night.
 Larger homes or luxury accommodations can be very expensive.

 But you will also have to consider food, drink, and entertainment as part of your budget.
-Costa Rica has a food culture based around Latin flavors and spices.
-The local cuisine is known for gallo pinto, which is rice and beans with a meat or fish and plantains.
+Costa Rica has a food culture based on Latin flavors and spices.
+The local cuisine is known for gallo pinto, which is rice and beans with meat or fish and plantains.
 When placed all together on a plate, the dish is known as Casado.

 Food is always fun to try on vacation, but tourists also want to do fun things during the day and night.
-Costa Rica has plenty of activities that are outdoor based like hiking, zip lining, horseback riding, and boating.
+Costa Rica has plenty of activities that are outdoor-based like hiking, zip-lining, horseback riding, and boating.
 There are many different tour companies that offer package experiences that are sure to give you a thrill.

 If food and drink sound appetizing, you might be curious to know the cost.
 The average cost that you should plan to spend would be about $30-$50 US dollars per day for food and drink.
-The costs of accommodation, transportation (which is discussed below), excursions, and experiences are additional to that budget and can be quite expensive.
+The costs of accommodation, transportation (which are discussed below), excursions, and experiences are added to that budget and can be quite expensive.

 How to Get Around